 Violence in schools and educational settings is widespread in the region.
-Recent surveys of high school students in Thailand found that over 60% had experienced it.
+Recent surveys of high school students in Thailand found that over 60% had experienced it (see 'Further Reading' for more information).
 Teachers are allowed to hit students in three of the ten Southeast Asian countries.
 In other countries, although unlawful, it is not specifically prohibited.
 In addition, children under institutional care in shelters, orphanages, the workplace, or in custody can also face physical violence.
 Staff may discipline children with beatings, restraints, or by imprisoning them.
 In some institutions, children with disabilities face violence under the guise of treatment, for example, by being subjected to electric shocks to control their behaviour, or by being forced to take drugs to encourage obedience.
 A similar problem can be seen in playground bullying which often takes the form of violence.
-Bullying especially affects children from minority and vulnerable groups and can include the children of migrant workers, ethnic minorities, and gay, lesbian, and transgender children.
+Bullying especially affects children from minority and vulnerable groups and can include the children.
 This section will focus on the use of corporal punishment in schools.

-Types of Corporal Punishment and Abuse in Southeast Asia
+CASE STUDY Types of Corporal Punishment and Abuse in Southeast Asia